 Medical laboratory scientists, pre-doctoral candidates, clinical fellows, post-doctoral candidates, and individuals within year of completing postdoctoral training or in independent positions are all strongly encouraged to apply.

-Individuals that apply for this award are not eligible for the SYCL Annual Scientific Meeting Impact Award.
+Individuals that apply for this award are not eligible for the SYCL Annual Meeting Impact Award.

 Previous SYCL Domestic Travel Grant winners are not eligible to apply again.